Sunbury Pop Festival: Attendances

-Although the 1972 Sunbury Pop Festival was not the first held in Australia, it benefited from a high level of publicity and, despite flagging attendances at 1975 festival, it consistently attracted large crowds.
+Although the 1972 Sunbury Pop Festival was not the first held in Australia, it benefited from a high level of publicity and, despite flagging attendances at the 1975 festival, it consistently attracted large crowds.
 As many as 40,000 people attended Sunbury in 1972, although figures vary considerably depending on the source, and more conservative estimates place the figure between 30,000 and 35,000.
 Looking back in 1973, promoter John Fowler, who worked with property owner George Duncan, as site manager, said "The papers put it at anything from 25 to 60,000 people.
 How can you tell for sure?"
 In 1974 about 30,000 attended.
 The final festival had a crowd of 16,000 which was affected by poor weather and the higher cost of admission.

 1972

 The first Sunbury Pop Festival was touted as the "Rock Happening of 1972" and ran from 29 to 31 January.
 The attendance was approximately 35,000 and the entry fee was $6.00 (3 days), $5.00 (2 days), $1.00 (1 day).
-EMI/HMV released a double-album of live performances, Sunbury by various artists: The La De Das, Pirana, Spectrum, Indelible Murtceps, Max Merritt & the Meteors, SCRA and Billy Thorpe & the Aztecs.
+EMI/His Master's Voice released a double-album of live performances, Sunbury by various artists: The La De Da's, Pirana, Spectrum, Indelible Murtceps, Max Merritt & the Meteors, SCRA and Billy Thorpe & the Aztecs.
 Calendar Records issued a single live album, The Stars of Sunbury! with Billy Thorpe & the Aztecs, Country Radio, Pilgrimage, Chain and Wild Cherries (credited to lead guitarist Lobby Loyde).
 Meanwhile, Billy Thorpe & the Aztecs released their own double-disc, Aztecs Live!
 At Sunbury by September, which peaked at No. 3 on the Go-Set Top 20 Albums.
 John Dixon directed and produced the film, Sunbury (1972).